AaronC23/resume-cloud-aws/README.md

 ## Terraform
 Terraform was fully utilised to configure and provision all AWS services.

-## Github Actions
+## GitHub Actions

 When a PR is created, the GitHub actions will perform a terraform plan to preview any infrastructure changes for AWS.

 ![Example PR GitHub actions](https://github.com/AaronC23/resume-cloud-aws/assets/28281365/333af35a-74ab-4ed1-8171-664a2cb2ef47)

-On merge to master the GitHub actions perform the following:
+On merge to main the GitHub actions perform the following:

+   * npm install, run and build for static HTML
    * terraform apply (auto approve)
    * S3 sync static files (HTML/CSS/JS)
    * Invalidate the cloudfront cache to reload any HTML changes (if needed)